CraftTweaker/CraftTweaker-Documentation/docs/1.18/content/tutorial/IntroductionToScripting/WhatAreScripts.md

 Generally scripts go in the `scripts` folder of the install, it is on the same level as `mods`, `config` and `logs`.

-If you're having trouble finding it, you can run the `/ct scripts` command in game, and it should open the scripts folder.
+If you're having trouble finding it, you can run the `/ct scripts` command in game, and it should open the scripts folder (This only works in single player, as you can't open a folder to the server scripts folder).

 A tree view of how it should look is like so: